Cloud-Foundations/Dominator/cmd/imaginator/README.md

 		      root directory of the image to build
 - `FilterLines`: an array of regular expressions matching files which should not be included in the image
+- `ImageFilterUrl`: a URL from which a filter lines can be read.
+The filter will be attached to the image
+- `ImageTagsUrl`: a URL from which JSON-encoded key:value tags can be read.
+The tags will be attached to the image
+- `ImageTriggersUrl`: a URL from which JSON-encoded triggers can be read.
+The triggers will be attached to the image
 - `PackagerType`: the name of the packager type to use

 ### Image Streams URL